Ant0wan/Docker-1/README.md

 Introduction to the Docker main options: containers, swarms and services.

-- `00` create a virtual machine (host) with docker-machine using the virtualbox driver and name it "Char".
+- `00` create a virtual machine (host) with docker-machine using the VirtualBox driver and name it "Char".

 - `01` get the IP address of the "Char" virtual machine (host).